fruits-lab/vitaminc/README.md

 > [!WARNING]
 > This project is still under development.
 Many features are not yet implemented.
 Currently, we do not support preprocessor directives, and only the `int` type and its pointer, as well as object types, are supported.

 The main goal of this project is to demonstrate how a compiler frontend works with [the LLVM compiler infrastructure](https://llvm.org/) and generates LLVM IR.
-However, we are not yet there.
-Currently, we generate [QBE](https://c9x.me/compile/) IR manually.
+Currently, this compiler can generate [QBE](https://c9x.me/compile/) IR and [LLVM](https://llvm.org/docs/LangRef.html) IR.

 We are not aiming to be a fully compliant C compiler, although we strive to be as compliant as possible with C89 and support common C99 features.